thewchan/uxf/README.md

 Lists, maps, tables, and _ttype_ definitions may begin with a comment.
 And lists, maps, and tables may optionally by typed as indicated above.
-(See also the examples below and the BNF at the end).
+(See also the examples below and the BNF near the end).

 Strings may not include `&`, `<` or `>`, so if they are needed, they must be replaced by the XML/HTML escapes `&amp;`, `&lt;`, and `&gt;` respectively.